 where reading is modeled as part of daily life.

-which is print-rich (in other words there is reading material available).
+which is print-rich (in other words there is reading material readily available).

 where the skill of reading is actively encouraged in the child through exposure, participation, enjoyment and routine.

 where there is already some development in the understanding of the spoken word.

-where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment to instill.
+where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment to instill in the child.

 that does not encourage rote learning (learning by memorizing) of whole words but rather through the application of code knowledge and the use of encoding and decoding skills that have been taught.

 where there is an understanding that reading skill development takes place on a progression, over time and takes work.

 where lots of opportunity for practice is provided for.

-where encouragement and praise is given, just like it is given when we clap for a toddler who utters his first few words.
+where encouragement and praise is given, just like it is given when we clap for a toddler who utters his/her first few words.

 where it is understood that over time the deeper meaning and subtleties of the language will develop through repeated exposure to vocabulary, which is seen in different contexts through reading.